garrandall/popular-music-data/tracks/the-only-exception-paramore.md

 But I can't let go of what's in front of me here.
 I know you're leaving in the morning when you wake up.
 Leave me with some kind of proof it's not a dream.
-Oh-oh-oh-ohhh.
+Oh-oh-oh-oh.

 You are the only exception.

 You are the only exception.

 And I'm on my way to believing.
 Oh, and I'm on my way to believing.